Sohail92/GitHubUsersIntegration/README.md

 # GitHub Users Integration
-A Web App integrating with the GitHub REST API
+A Web App integrating with the GitHub REST API.
 When you search for a GitHub username the users top 5 repos (ordered by highest stargazer counts) will be displayed

 In this project I have aimed to keep my code SOLID and DRY.
 Some of the techniques and technologies used include: